 Bipolaris and Drechslera species cause leaf spotting and melting out disease primarily on bluegrass and bermudagrass, but turfgrass tall fescue, creeping bentgrass, ryegrass, and zoysiagrass are also affected by this complex of diseases.
 In turfgrass tall fescue, bermudagrass and ryegrass the disease is most active during cool, wet weather in the spring and fall.
 However, in bluegrass and creeping bentgrass, the disease is most active during warm, wet weather in late spring, summer and early fall.
 The diseases generally start as leaf spots and may progress to sheath and crown rots.
 Leaves have circular to elongate, purple or brown spots with straw-colored centers.
 When disease lesions become extensive, turfgrass leaves turn reddish-brown, then yellow and die.
 Melting out may follow, and appears as a reddish-brown rotting of the leaf sheaths, crowns, rhizomes and stolons.
 Centipedegrass is rarely affected adversely by these fungi.

-Fungicides for control of Helminthosporium diseases include azoxystrobin and propiconazole, with azoxystrobin the most effective.
+Fungicides for good control of Helminthosporium diseases include azoxystrobin, azoxystrobin with propiconazole, pyraclostrobin with triticonazole, and thiophanate methyl.
 Apply all chemicals according to directions on the product label.

 Excerpted from Diseases of Turfgrasses in the Southeast, Martin, B., EB 146, 1994.